 The material on Sud du Sud ranges from rare and older polkas, cotillions, and galops to original pieces of his own composition.
 Without any accordion present, his fiddle really shines on this record, and he is supported by guitar, fiddles, and piano here and there.
 Fiddlefreak recommended!

-Fiddlefreak reviews old time, bluegrass, Celtic, blues, and other music of the people, on a purely subjective basis.
+Fiddlefreak reviews alt.country, old time, bluegrass, Celtic, blues, and other music of the people, on a purely subjective basis.
 MP3 samples are provided for preview purposes only and are not downloadable.
-Please support folk musicians by buying the music you enjoy.
-If for any reason you want something taken down, let us know.
+Please support the artists by buying the music you enjoy.
+Contact us.